threefoldtech/zos/docs/provision/capacity_pool.md

 this field can be omitted (or set to the default of 0)
 - **CUs**: the amount of `CUs` to add to the pool
 - **SUs**: the amount of `SUs` to add to the pool
-- NodeIDs: the ids of the nodes in this pool.
+- **NodeIDs**: the ids of the nodes in this pool.
 After the pool is created, workloads can be created on any of these nodes tied to this pool.
 Note that it is currently only possible to select nodes belonging to the same farm.
 - **Currencies**: the currencies the client wants to pay in.
 If no currency is